lf-lang/lf-lang.github.io/packages/documentation/copy/en/obsolete/Language Specification.md

 The first form defines a method with no arguments and no return value.
 The second form defines a method with the return type _type_ but no arguments.
 The third form defines a method with arguments given by their name and type, but without a return value.
 Finally, the fourth form is similar to the third, but adds a return type.

-The **method** keywork can optionally be prefixed with the **const** qualifier, which indicates that the method is "read-only".
-This is relvant for some target languages such as C++.
+The **method** keyword can optionally be prefixed with the **const** qualifier, which indicates that the method is "read-only".
+This is relevant for some target languages such as C++.

 See the [C++ documentation](https://github.com/lf-lang/lingua-franca/wiki/Writing-Reactors-in-Cpp#using-methods) for a usage example.